A topic from the subject of Isolation in Chemistry.

 Separation of Layers

-1. Carefully transfer the upper (dichloromethane) layer into a separatory funnel.
+1. Carefully drain the lower (dichloromethane) layer containing the caffeine into a separate flask.

-2. Wash the organic layer with a small amount of water (approx. 5 mL) to remove any remaining tea components.
+2. Wash the organic layer (dichloromethane) with a small amount of water (approx. 5 mL) in the separatory funnel to remove any remaining water-soluble tea components.
+Drain and discard the aqueous layer.

 Drying and Isolation of Caffeine

-1. Transfer the dried organic layer to a clean container.
+2. Transfer the dried organic layer to a clean evaporating dish or watch glass.

-2. Allow the solvent to evaporate in a fume hood.
+3. Allow the solvent to evaporate in a fume hood or well-ventilated area.

 Significance

-This experiment demonstrates the extraction of caffeine from tea using the principle of solvent extraction.
-Dichloromethane is a non-polar organic solvent that selectively dissolves caffeine, while water is a polar solvent that dissolves tea components such as tannins.
-By separating the layers and removing the tea components, the caffeine can be isolated in a concentrated form.
+This experiment demonstrates the extraction of caffeine from tea using the principle of liquid-liquid extraction.
+Dichloromethane is a non-polar organic solvent that selectively dissolves caffeine, while water is a polar solvent that dissolves other tea components such as tannins.
+By separating the layers and removing the water-soluble components, the caffeine can be isolated in a more concentrated form.

 Share on: